"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 So I was location scouting, minding my own business and…

-So the junkie started coming towards me muttering things about what he wanted to do to me.
+So the junkie started creeping towards me muttering things about what he wanted to do to me.

 He wanted to beat the crap out of me!